intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Tolerating unexpected input instead conceals problems, making it harder, if not impossible, to fix them later.

+## Intentionally harmful ecosystems

+Vendors that have captured a significant portion of a protocol marketplace have been known to accidentally or intentionally create forks in defacto protocol standards.
+These approaches, known as "embrace and extend" (or - worse - "embrace and deviate") have caused significant challenges in wide-scale interoperable deployment.
+Sometimes these have been rectified over time as a market dominant deviation has been brought back into interoperable standards specifications, such as the case with the deviation in the kerberos GSS API {{?GSS=RFC1964}}.
+[TODO: need to the RFC that microsoft's deviation later came to convergence with] At other times these have rectified over time through obsolesce of an implementation, such as is the case with early deployments of differing HTTP and HTML specifications that required complex web server configurations to detect which web browser a client was using before returning differing responses.
+Other times these result in unfortunate permanent deviations in a protocol or language, such as the SQL language that must be carefully tailored to the database server in use.

 # Active Protocol Maintenance {#active}